 Even with multiple bills being proposed, like the 2020 Mississippi Minimum Wage Act, there are no formal plans to increase the minimum wage in Mississippi, so the state will default to the federal government’s plans.

 Even though the federal minimum wage has been $7.25 since 2009, there has been plenty of discussion about raising the federal minimum wage to $15 an hour.
 The U.S. House of Representatives passed a bill in July 2019 to gradually increase the federal minimum wage to $15 an hour by 2025.
-If it passes the U.S. Senate, then the Mississippi minimum wage would align with the new federal minimum wage.
+While this motion did not pass through the Senate, it is still undetermined whether or not Mississippi will choose to increase the state mandated hourly pay beyond the federal minimum wage in the coming years.

 How should small business owners prepare for changes to the minimum wage?